-The FIA have made several controversial decisions in recent times, leading the fans to express their displeasure in numbers during the F1 75 event.
-Thousands gathered at The O2 in London booed the motorsports governing body whenever their name was announced.
+The FIA has made several controversial decisions in recent times, and the fans expressed their displeasure in numbers during the F1 75 event.
+The thousands who gathered at The O2 in London booed the motorsports governing body whenever its name was announced.

-With FIA president Mohammed Ben Sulayem making most of the decisions, he is probably the one who receives the most criticism from fans and drivers alike.
-In the past, not only fans and drivers but also paddock insiders have openly criticized him for his rule changes and dictatorial management style.
+With FIA president Mohammed Ben Sulayem making most of the decisions, he receives the most criticism from fans and drivers alike.
+In fact, not just fans and drivers, but even paddock insiders have openly criticized him for his rule changes and the way he imposes his decisions.

-Former Red Bull social media manager and founder of WTF1, Tom Bellingham, is now the latest to call Ben Sulayem out by terming his management style dictatorial.
+Former Red Bull social media manager and founder of WTF1, Tom Bellingham, is the latest to call Ben Sulayem out.
+He was commenting on the FIA’s clampdown on swearing by drivers.

 gordon ramsey on the fia swearing ban: